 B. Has acceptable Bylaws; and,

 C. Of its Land Professional membership, at least fifty percent (50%) are Active Members of AAPL.
-The AAPL Board of Directors may choose to withdraw affiliation from any local association which fails to maintain the eligibility standards or is determined upon recommendation of the Executive Committee and a three-fourths (3/4ths) majority vote of the Board of Directors that continued affiliation is not in the best interest of AAPL.
+The AAPL Board of Directors may choose to withdraw affiliation from any local association which fails to maintain the eligibility standards or is determined upon recommendation of the Executive Committee and a vote of three-fourths (3/4ths) of the Board of Directors that continued affiliation is not in the best interest of AAPL.
+Upon the effectiveness of the termination of affiliation, the Director elected by such local association shall cease to be a Director.

 Section 4.
+Application.

 Requests for affiliation with the AAPL shall be on a form prescribed by the Executive Committee to be signed by the President and Secretary of the applying association which shall contain a certification thereon that fifty percent (50%) or more of the membership of the applying association are Active Members of AAPL and which shall be accompanied by:

 A. A copy of a resolution to affiliate, certifying the resolution has been approved by a majority of the membership of the applying association; and